From the Field

 Full itinerary details of the unique and specially designed activities on the link at the bottom.
 This safari really offers it all from the grassy plains of East Africa to the dusty floor of the rift valley.
-The experience includes lakes; rivers; wetlands; lions; research; cultural photography; bird photography; landscape photography; predator photography; plains game photography; mountains; kayaking; nocturnal animals; predators; migration and possible river crossings; wilderness; rare animals and much much more.
+The experience includes lakes; rivers; wetlands; lions; research; cultural photography; bird photography; landscape photography; predator photography; plains game; mountains; kayaking; nocturnal animals; predators; the great migration; wilderness; rare animals and much much more.
 Only space for a maximum of 6 participants and only one departure per year on this highly exclusive safari.
 Travel is by private chartered planes and helicopters.

 Click here for full itinerary details...